typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 	>
 </figure>

 Hover states are a good feature for *progressive-enhancement*, as we did here—to add them in *after* you have a working mobile design.
-Since maybe a third to a half of your audience (depending on your project) won’t see them, don’t rely on them being seen!
+Maybe a third to a half of your audience (depending on your project) won’t see them—so don’t rely on them being seen!

 ### `prefers-color-scheme`

-You see this one more and more these days—switching up a site’s styles based on whether the user is in *light* or *dark mode*, popularized by the ol’ iPhone again:
+You see this one more and more these days—[`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) for switching up a site’s styles based on whether the user is in *light* or *dark mode*, popularized by the ol’ iPhone again:

 <figure
 	@caption="You’ll see this differently depending on whether your system is in light or dark mode."